jsog/jsog-jackson/README.md

 ## Usage

 To use this plugin, annotate any classes which may contain references with *@JsonIdentityInfo(generator=JSOGGenerator.class)*.
-Unfortunately Jackson does not currently provide any way to globally enable this feature.

     @JsonIdentityInfo(generator=JSOGGenerator.class)
     public class Person {